SURFACING - The Hidden Injury in a Career That's All About *Show*

 My last trip to Madison, WI in 2014 marked my farewell to Izzy La Tejedora.
 The event had been scheduled before I realized I was going to have to stop traveling and performing on stage after my year of seizures.
 I didn't want to do that.
 I didn't want to have to quit.

 But by that year, I knew what had happened.
 In spite of my clinging to denial, in spite of so many people telling me I was being melodramatic, pessimistic, over-exaggerating--you know what a drama-queen diva I am--and in spite of a neurologist who pooh-poohed me without bothering to test me, I KNEW in my marrow and my guts.

-It would take another six years to get the confirmation in my second neuropsychological exam that the punch to my face and that second car wreck had downgraded me from Mild to Moderate Traumatic Brain Injury.
+It would take another six years to get the confirmation in my second neuropsychological exam: that an angry man's punch to my face and a second car wreck had downgraded my functionality from Mild to Moderate Traumatic Brain Injury.

 So this is me.
 The entertainer.
 The artist.
 The storyteller.
 The teacher.
 The Muse.
 The real person who lives real life in this body.

 Personally I think the genuine journey--the daily trek up the mountain, particularly when it is Sisyphus' mountain--is a thousand times more miraculous, inspiring, and hope-giving than any Happily-Ever-Triumphant ending that could be written about me.